zachnieto/neatqueueweb/docs/README.md

 <hr style="border:3px solid gray">

 ## Leaderboard Config
->Large servers may benefit from using Text leaderboards since uploading images multiple times a second leads to rate limits for your channel/server.
-> Leaderboard titles are also hyperlinks to the website version of the leaderboard.
+>Leaderboard titles are hyperlinks to the website version of the leaderboard.
 ### `/leaderboardconfig url`
 #### Description
  Create a custom website url for leaderboards.